edjiang/CodeDay-Guide/6-logistics.md

 We recommend setting up an area of the space for people needing wired connections.
 (If you're extremely lucky, your venue might have a lot of jacks already, in which case this point isn't relevant.)

 Don't go overboard, though.
 In the past we've tried to provide ethernet to every participant, and in addition to being a nightmare to set up, few people used it.

-Count on borrowing a 16-port switch, or be very clear in your marketing that wifi is required.

 **Server**